lefttree/Context.js/README.md

-# Context.js
+# Context.js forked

-<a href="http://lab.jakiestfu.com/contextjs/" target="_blank">Visit the Website, lab.jakiestfu.com/contextjs/</a>

 ## About

 Context.js is a lightweight solution for contextual menus.
 Currently, there are two versions.

-The first is to be used <i>with</i> <a href="http://twitter.github.com/bootstrap/" target="_blank">Twitters Bootstrap</a> (bootstrap.css specifically).
-If you do not use or want to use bootstrap.css, there is a standalone stylesheet to give the menu it's base styles.
+You can go to original author's website to see the details <a href="http://lab.jakiestfu.com/contextjs/" target="_blank">Visit the Website, lab.jakiestfu.com/contextjs/</a>

-## Features
+## Original Features

 <ul>
 	<li>Linted: Valid JS</li>